Bhupalmaruchetty/Power-BI/README.md

  Monthly investments are the most common frequency, mentioned 29 times.
 Weekly and daily investments are less common but still present.

+**Summary**:

+The data highlights that investors rely heavily on professional advice and traditional media for making informed investment decisions.
+The primary goals are to achieve better returns and diversify their portfolios.

+Mutual funds, provident funds, and equities are the preferred investment options, reflecting a balance between diversification, security, and potential high returns.
+Regular monthly investments and medium-term investment horizons are common, indicating a disciplined and strategic approach to saving and investing.

 **Snap of Dashboard**